 In the first part of this series, Sebastian Walker returns to Baghdad and travels from Basra to the capital to find out what kind of future Iraqis are forging for themselves.

-And in the second part of this series, we continue the journey north and explore a new balance of power that is emerging.
+In the second part of this series, we continue the journey north and explore a new balance of power that is emerging.

 Source: Al Jazeera